abdulsamadola/react-native-quran-hafs/README.md

 ## How to:

-- Scroll to specific verse:
+- Automatic scrolling to specific verse:

 ```bash
 <QuranPageLayout